RM-81 Agena: Agena-A

-The Agena A was the first type of Agena to be built.
+The Agena-A was the first type of Agena to be built.
 It was launched atop Thor and Atlas rockets, mostly into polar orbits from Vandenberg Air Force Base Launch Complex 75 and Point Arguello Launch Complex 1 respectively.
 Two Atlas launches occurred from Launch Complex 14 at Cape Canaveral.

-The Agena-A was propelled by a Bell 8048 (XLR-81-BA-5) engine, which could produce 69 kilonewtons (about 15,500 lbs) of thrust for two minutes.
-Eighteen Agena As were launched in 1959–61, all of them for the Discoverer, MIDAS, and Samos programs.
+The Agena-A was propelled by a Bell 8048 (XLR-81-BA-5) engine, which could produce 69 kN (about 15,500 lbs) of thrust with a burn time of 120 seconds.

+Twenty Agena-As were launched between 1959 and 1961, all of them for the Discoverer, MIDAS, and Samos programs.

 Agena-B

-During 1960, Lockheed introduced the improved Agena B, which could be restarted in orbit and had longer propellant tanks for increased burn time.
-It was equipped with a Bell 8081 engine, which could generate 71 kilonewtons of thrust, and be restarted in orbit.
-The stage carried enough propellant for the engine to burn for a total of four minutes.
+During 1960, Lockheed introduced the improved Agena-B, which could be restarted in orbit and had longer propellant tanks for increased burn time.
+It was launched atop Thor and Atlas rockets.

+It was equipped with a Bell 8081 engine, which could generate 71 kN of thrust with a burn time of 240 seconds, and be restarted in orbit.

 These launched the SAMOS-E, SAMOS-F (ELINT Ferret), and MIDAS (Missile Defense Alarm System) military early-warning satellites, Ranger lunar probes, Mariner planetary probes, OGO, and Nimbus satellites.
-Agena B's first flight was the (unsuccessful) launch of Discoverer 16 on October 26, 1960.
-The Agena B took months to be ready for Atlas launches and did not fly on that booster until Midas 3 on July 12, 1961.
-The final Agena B flight was the launch of OGO 3 on June 7, 1966.
-A total of 75 were launched.
+Agena-B's first flight was the (unsuccessful) launch of Discoverer 16 on October 26, 1960.
+The Agena-B took months to be ready for Atlas launches and did not fly on that booster until Midas 3 on July 12, 1961.
+The final Agena-B flight was the launch of OGO 3 on June 7, 1966.
+A total of 76 were launched.